mocobeta/mocobeta/README.md

 ### Profile

 I'm a programmer based in Tokyo.
 My interests are search systems/algorithms, natural language processing, and machine learning.
-Like coding with Java, Python.
-Learning Rust.
+Like coding with Java, Rust, Python.
 Work at [LegalForce, Inc](https://legalforce-corp.com/) as a software engineer (search).

 #### OSS Activities